devicetree-org/lopper/README-architecture.md

   - LopperTree
        - LopperNode
        - LopperProp
-       - LopperTreePrinter
+  - LopperFDT, LopperDT
-  - LopperYAML
+  - LopperYAML, LopperJSON
   - LopperFile (internal use only)
   - LopperAssist (internal use only)

-The Lopper class is a container class (with static methods) of utility routines and wrappers around libfdt functions for flattened device trees.
+The LopperFDT and LopperDT classes are a containers (with static methods) of utility routine and wrappers around libfdt functions for flattened device trees.
 More robust encode, decode of properties, node copy, etc. These utilities routines will work on any FDT object as returned by libfdt, and hence can work on both the fdt embedded in LopperSDT/LopperTree objects, or on loaded lopper operation files.
+LopperDT provides non-libfdt equivalent routines which allows different parsing and base routines to be supported behind the common abstraction.

 The LopperSDT class is an abstraction around the loaded system device tree, and is the primary target of lopper operations.
 This class is responsible for the